dafny-lang/dafny/docs/DafnyRef/Plugins.md

 A plugin typically defines:

 * Zero or one class extending `Microsoft.Dafny.Plugins.PluginConfiguration`, which receives plugins arguments in its method `ParseArguments`, and
-  1) Can return a list of `Microsoft.Dafny.Plugins.Rewriter`s when its method `GetRewriters()` is called by Dafny,
+  1. Can return a list of `Microsoft.Dafny.Plugins.Rewriter`s when its method `GetRewriters()` is called by Dafny,
-  2) Can return a list of `Microsoft.Dafny.Plugins.Compiler`s when its method `GetCompilers()` is called by Dafny,
+  2. Can return a list of `Microsoft.Dafny.Plugins.Compiler`s when its method `GetCompilers()` is called by Dafny,
-  3) If the configuration extends the subclass `Microsoft.Dafny.LanguageServer.Plugins.PluginConfiguration`, then it can return a list of `Microsoft.Dafny.LanguageServer.Plugins.DafnyCodeActionProvider`s when its method `GetDafnyCodeActionProviders()` is called by the Dafny Language Server.
+  3. If the configuration extends the subclass `Microsoft.Dafny.LanguageServer.Plugins.PluginConfiguration`:
+      1. Can return a list of `Microsoft.Dafny.LanguageServer.Plugins.DafnyCodeActionProvider`s when its method `GetDafnyCodeActionProviders()` is called by the Dafny Language Server.
+      2. Can return a modified version of `OmniSharp.Extensions.LanguageServer.Server.LanguageServerOptions` when its method `WithPluginHandlers()` is called by the Dafny Language Server.

 * Zero or more classes extending `Microsoft.Dafny.Plugins.Rewriter`.
   If a configuration class is provided, it is responsible for instantiating them and returning them in `GetRewriters()`.